NYULibraries/spatial_data_repository/CONTRIBUTING.md

  - Pushing your changes + the branch that they're on
  - Opening a [pull request](https://github.com/NYULibraries/spatial_data_repository/pulls) with clear description of changes, referencing open issues they address where possible

-For more robust information about the above steps, see Development Guide below.
+For more robust information about the above steps, see the [Development Guide](#development-guide) below.

 ## Software Versioning